longhaul-fitness/exercises/README.md

 <Variation - Optional> Exercise Name – <Equipment - Optional>
 ```

-Let's go through some examples:
+Let's go through some examples for the _Shrug_ exercise.

-1. Shrugs

 Using our naming convention, we can identify many shrug moves:

-- Shrug – Barbell _-- These first three show different equipment for the same movement_
+1. Shrug – Barbell _-- These first three show different equipment for the same movement_
-- Shrug – Dumbbell
+2. Shrug – Dumbbell
-- Shrug – Trap Bar
+3. Shrug – Trap Bar
-- Wide-Grip Shrug – Barbell _-- These final two show variations_
+4. Wide-Grip Shrug – Barbell _-- These final two show variations_
-- Overhead Shrug – Barbell
+5. Overhead Shrug – Barbell